The Best 50 Things to Do in Edinburgh

 Calton Hill is Scotland’s tiny Athens and one of Edinburgh’s most famous hills.

-It’s the typical place to watch the Edinburgh sunset, the one you’ve seen in hundreds of photos.
+It’s the typical place to watch the Edinburgh Scotland sunset, the one you’ve seen in hundreds of photos.

 In addition to the typical photo, you will find other Greek-style buildings if you walk around the park a little.